polirritmico/LabDevops/CONTRIBUTING.md

 python -m pip install -r requirements-dev.txt
 ```

-Now the environment is ready.
+Now the environment is ready!

 > [!TIP]
 >
 > In the repository there's a Makefile that you could use to run pytest, build
 > the Docker image, run pytest through coverage.
 Check `make help`.

+> _Happy codding ☕!_